Implementation of an RCP

 Definition and General Operation

-Since 2018, with the entry into force of the amendment to the Energy Act (LEne), it is possible to create Self-Consumption Groups (RCP) in Switzerland.
-An RCP allows several final electricity consumers to join together to form a single consumer and client in the eyes of the electricity distribution network operator (GRD), with the aim of consuming the common photovoltaic electricity production, generated for example on the roof of their building.
+Since 2018, with the implementation of the revision of the Energy Act (LEne), it is possible to create in Switzerland Groupings for Self-Consumption (RCP).
+An RCP allows multiple end consumers of electricity to be consolidated into a single consumer and customer in the eyes of the Distribution System Operator (DSO), with the aim of consuming the common photovoltaic electricity production, produced for example on the roof of their building.

-An RCP is traditionally constituted within a single building, with a single GRD meter installed at the building's electrical input.
-The owner or the community of co-owners (PPE) then becomes the electricity supplier for the residents, who renounce their basic supply from the GRD.
-Appointed as the RCP manager, the owner then mandates a company, such as Climkit, for the management of metering and billing within the RCP.
+A traditional RCP is constituted within a single building, with a single DSO meter installed at the electrical entry of the building.
+The owner or the community of co-owners (PPE) then becomes the electricity supplier for the residents, who waive their basic supply by the DSO.
+Appointed as the RCP manager, the owner subsequently mandates a company, such as Climkit, for the management of metering and billing within the RCP.

 From January 1, 2025, it will be possible to establish an RCP with neighboring buildings using the distribution network to exchange the produced solar electricity.
-In this case, the GRD creates a virtual meter that results from the sum of the GRD meters installed in each building, thus allowing the issuance of a single bill.
+In this case, the DSO creates a virtual meter that results from the sum of the DSO meters installed in each building, thus allowing the establishment of a single bill.
 This is referred to as a virtual RCP.
-Apart from these differences in general metering, the rules for formation and operation remain the same, whether an RCP is composed of one or multiple buildings.
+Aside from these differences in overall metering, the rules for establishment and operation remain the same, whether an RCP consists of one or several buildings.

-The RCP is considered a single client, and its manager is the only contact point with the GRD, which invoices the electricity consumed by the RCP and compensates, at the feed-in tariff, the surplus solar energy reinjected.
-If several GRD meters are used for metering, the usage and maintenance costs of these meters are also billed to the RCP.
+The RCP is considered a single customer, and its manager is the sole contact with the DSO, which invoices the electricity drawn by the RCP and compensates, at the buyback rate, the surplus solar reinjected.
+If multiple DSO meters are used for metering, the costs of usage and maintenance of these meters are also billed to the RCP.

 Conditions for Implementation

-To establish an RCP, the following conditions must be strictly met:
+To establish an RCP, the following conditions must be met:

-- The total photovoltaic (PV) power must correspond to at least 10% of the power fed into the network.
-For example, a building of 125 A must be equipped with a PV installation of at least 8.7 kWp, which represents about twenty photovoltaic panels.
+- The total photovoltaic (PV) power must correspond to at least 10% of the introduction power to the grid.
+For example, a building with 125 A must be equipped with a PV installation of at least 8.7 kWp, which represents about twenty photovoltaic panels.

-- If the RCP is established in an existing building, written consent from interested residents is required to join the RCP.
+- If the RCP is established in an existing building, written agreement from the residents interested in joining the RCP is required.

-- If the RCP is made up of multiple buildings, these must be connected to the same coupling point of the low-voltage network (<1 kVA).
+- If the RCP is established between multiple buildings, these must be connected to the same coupling point to the low voltage network (<1 kVA).

 Steps for Implementation

-If multiple buildings are involved, it is necessary to consult the GRD by providing the address of the main building, for example, the one where a new photovoltaic system is planned to be installed.
-It is advisable to ask the GRD to identify neighboring buildings that can participate in the RCP.
-This request can be made by any interested party.
-The GRD responds within 14 days with a list of eligible buildings based on the topology of the electrical network.
+If multiple buildings are involved, it is necessary to consult the DSO by providing the address of the main building, for example, the one on which a new photovoltaic system is planned to be installed.
+It is advisable to ask the DSO to identify the neighboring buildings that can participate in the RCP.
+This request can be made by anyone interested.
+The DSO responds within 14 days with a list of eligible buildings based on the topology of the electrical network.

-2. Application for Constitution and Appointment of the Manager
+2. Application for Establishment and Appointment of Manager

-The application for the establishment of the RCP is made by the electrical installer mandated by the owner during the application for connection of the building or the production installation via the dedicated form provided by the GRD and signed by all future members of the RCP.
+The application for the establishment of the RCP is made by the electrician installer mandated by the owner when requesting the connection of the building or production installation through the dedicated form provided by the DSO and signed by all future members of the RCP.

-A manager and point of contact for the RCP with the GRD must also be appointed.
+A manager and contact person for the RCP with the DSO must also be designated.
 This is generally the owner or the PPE.
-In cases where the RCP is made up of buildings with different owners, they must agree to designate one.
-It is generally the one who has the main PV installation and seeks to resell their production to the residents of neighboring buildings through this expanded RCP.
-It is recommended to establish an agreement among the owners regarding how the RCP will be operated.
+If the RCP consists of several buildings with different owners, they must agree on a designation.
+This is generally the one with the main PV installation seeking to sell his production to the residents of neighboring buildings through this expanded RCP.
+It is recommended to establish an agreement between the owners on how the RCP will be operated.

-The GRD then has three months to review the application.
-Residents who do not wish to join the RCP remain clients of the GRD, and the GRD will deduct their consumption from the overall bill to the GRD without needing to modify the wiring.
-Once this person leaves the building, their apartment can easily be integrated into the RCP.
+The DSO then has three months to examine the application.
+Residents who do not wish to join the RCP remain customers of the DSO, and the DSO will deduct their consumption from the DSO's overall bill without the need to modify the wiring.
+Once this person leaves the building, their apartment can be easily integrated into the RCP.

 In an Existing Building

-If the RCP is established in a building with existing leases, it is essential to obtain the consent of each tenant.
-In the context of a PPE, the agreement of each co-owner is required.
-The letter template below can be used to inform residents and collect their consent for the creation of an RCP:
+If the RCP is established in a building with existing leases, it is essential to obtain the agreement of each tenant.
+In the context of a PPE, agreement from each co-owner is necessary.
+The model letter below can be used to inform residents and gather their consent for the creation of an RCP:

 In a New Building

-If the premises are free of any lease at the time of the RCP constitution (for example, during a move or in the case of a new building), the owner can require new tenants to join the RCP.
-This obligation can be integrated into the rental contract or specified in a separate electricity supply contract.
+If the premises are free of any lease at the time of the establishment of the RCP (for example, during a move or in the case of a new building), the owner can require new tenants to join the RCP.
+This obligation can be included in the lease agreement or stipulated in a separate electricity supply contract.

 Lease Contract Clause for RCP

-The lessor is the representative of the self-consumption group (RCP), responsible for the supply of electricity, metering, and billing of the tenants.
-The costs chargeable to the tenant are as follows: Costs for the electricity drawn from the grid
+The landlord is the representative of the self-consumption grouping (RCP), responsible for electricity supply, metering, and billing of the tenants.
+The costs attributable to the tenant are as follows: Costs for electricity drawn from the grid

 - Costs for management (meter readings, administration, and billing)

-The lessor may subcontract the management of the RCP to a third-party provider.
-In all cases, the lessor cannot be held responsible for any disruption of electricity supply from the grid (blackout) or from the photovoltaic installation.
+The landlord may subcontract the management of the RCP to a third-party provider.
+In all cases, the landlord cannot be held liable in case of disruption of electricity supply from the grid (blackout) or the photovoltaic installation.

 3. Planning the Metering System

-GRD meters can be used for internal metering of the RCP, even if consumers have renounced their individual connections.
-Due to the high monthly cost of GRD meters (CHF 6 to 10 per month), it is advisable to limit their use as much as possible, especially on building introductions, and to prioritize the installation of private meters for measuring internal consumption (apartments and common areas) as well as the production from various photovoltaic installations.
+DSO meters can be used for internal metering of the RCP, even if consumers have waived their individual connections.
+Due to the high monthly costs of DSO meters (CHF 6 to 10 per month), it is advisable to limit them as much as possible, particularly on the inputs of the buildings, and to prefer the installation of private meters to measure internal consumption (apartments and common areas) as well as the output from the various photovoltaic installations.

-Additionally, private meters offer significant advantages: in case of a failure or dispute regarding metering, the owner can directly consult an independent electrical installer without relying on the GRD.
-Furthermore, unlike GRD meters which only transmit data once a day, private meters can allow for real-time monitoring, which is essential for adjusting consumption habits and optimizing the use of solar production.
+Moreover, private meters offer significant advantages: in case of failure or dispute regarding the metering, the owner can directly engage an independent electrician without relying on the DSO.
+Additionally, unlike DSO meters which transmit data only once a day, private meters can allow for real-time monitoring, essential for adjusting consumption habits and optimizing the use of solar production.

-Planning the metering system is a crucial aspect that requires a thorough assessment of the situation, taking into account the one-time installation costs and the recurring costs that will be borne by the owner and consumers during the operational phase.
-All these elements must be determined by the owner and their representatives, engineers and electrical installers, before the start of the installation work.
+The planning of the metering system is a crucial aspect that requires careful evaluation of the situation, considering the one-time installation costs and the ongoing costs that will be borne by the owner and consumers during the operational phase.
+All these elements must be determined by the owner and their agents, engineers, and electricians before the start of the installation work.

 4. Installation and Commissioning

-The installer proceeds with the installation of the photovoltaic panels and the modifications to the metering system, including the removal of GRD meters, the installation of new private meters, as well as the potential preparation of locations for introducing and producing GRD meters.
+The installer proceeds with the installation of the photovoltaic panels and modifications to the metering system, including the removal of DSO meters, installation of new private meters, and possible preparation of locations for DSO input and production meters.

-To manage the RCP, if several GRD meters are retained, Climkit will need their readings in the same way it collects data from private meters.
-Climkit therefore coordinates with the GRD to organize the daily and digital transfer (via FTP) of data from the GRD meters in the standardized SDAT-CH format (Ebix) to the Climkit platform.
-A one-time fee is charged based on the number of meters to carry out this integration.
+To manage the RCP, if multiple DSO meters are retained, Climkit will need their readings in the same way it collects data from private meters.
+Climkit thus coordinates with the DSO to organize the daily and digital transfer (via FTP) of the DSO meter data in the standardized SDAT-CH (Ebix) format to the Climkit platform.
+A one-time fee is charged based on the number of meters to achieve this integration.

 5. Administrative Setup

-Climkit contacts the responsible owner of the RCP to establish the management contract and settle the necessary administrative arrangements for the operation of the RCP, such as defining billing rates and the list of members.
-The owner also signs a power of attorney allowing the GRD to send its invoice directly to Climkit.
+Climkit contacts the responsible owner of the RCP to establish the management contract and settle the necessary administrative details for the operation of the RCP, such as defining billing rates and the list of members.
+The owner also signs a proxy allowing the DSO to send its bill directly to Climkit.

 6. Operational Phase

-The RCP then enters into operation, and Climkit manages the RCP by generating individual consumer statements based on their consumption recorded from private meters and GRD meters.
-For each consumer, the share of electricity coming from the photovoltaic installation is distinguished from that coming from the grid.
+The RCP then enters the operational phase, and Climkit manages the RCP by generating individual statements for consumers based on their consumption readings from private and DSO meters.
+For each consumer, the portion of electricity coming from the photovoltaic installation is distinguished from that coming from the grid.

-If the owner has opted for the full operation method, Climkit directly invoices the consumers and manages the payments.
-Through the power of attorney signed with the GRD, Climkit periodically receives and pays the invoice related to the RCP's consumption.
-Once a year, a statement is issued in favor of the responsible owner of the RCP to allocate revenues related to the sale of solar electricity.
+If the owner has opted for the complete operational method, Climkit invoices consumers directly and manages payments.
+Thanks to the proxy signed with the DSO, Climkit periodically receives and pays the invoice related to the RCP’s electricity draw.
+Once a year, a statement is issued in favor of the responsible owner of the RCP to allocate revenue from the sale of solar electricity.

-In cases where multiple photovoltaic installations belonging to different owners are part of the RCP, the annual statement clearly details the production of each installation, thus enabling the distribution of revenues among the owners according to their own agreement.
+In the case where multiple photovoltaic installations owned by different owners are part of the RCP, the annual statement clearly details the production of each installation, thus allowing for the distribution of revenues among the owners according to their own agreement.